This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 winter solstice

-What to do on the winter solstice | Pumpkin dishes, yuzu baths, and Japanese customs to enjoy at home
+Things to do on the Winter Solstice: Pumpkin dishes, yuzu baths, and Japanese customs to enjoy at home

 Enjoying these customs with your family is a wonderful opportunity to experience traditional Japanese culture .

-A thorough comparison of the differences between the winter solstice and the summer solstice | The meaning of seasonal changes and the cultural background of Japan
+A thorough comparison of the differences between the winter solstice and the summer solstice | The meaning of seasonal change and its cultural background in Japan

-The winter solstice and summer solstice mark the shortest and longest days of the year respectively.
+The winter solstice and summer solstice mark the shortest and longest days of the year, respectively.

 These two days symbolize the change of seasons and each has a special meaning in Japan.